fsvm88/fsvm88-overlay/README.md

-# gentoo-local-overlay
+# fsvm88-overlay
-Local overlay of patched development ebuilds
+Overlay of patched development ebuilds, some more recent stuff, and some specific fixes